omarreis/vsop2013/README.md

 # VSOP 2013

-VSOP 2013 (Variations Séculaires des Orbites Planétaires) is a high precision planetary position model by G. FRANCOU & J.-L. SIMON - may 2013 )
+VSOP 2013 (Variations Séculaires des Orbites Planétaires) is a high precision planetary position model by G. FRANCOU & J.-L. SIMON - may 2013.
-This repo contains a Delphi Pascal port of original Fortran code by the theory authors.
+This repo contains a Delphi Pascal port of original Fortran code.

-VSOP2013 calculation machinery uses Chebyshev polynomials to find position and speed of the 9 planets at a time, inside a 9000 years range.
+VSOP2013 calculation machinery uses Chebyshev polynomials to find position and speed of the 9 planets at a time (inside a 9000 years range).

-Tested with D11.2 andon Win32 iOS and Android.
+Tested with D11.2 for Win32, iOS and Android.
-Tests are for Firemonkey, but should work with VCL and console app as well.
+Tests are for Firemonkey but should work with VCL and console app as well.

 VSOP 2013 original paper with Fortran code and data files can be found at: